USEPA/LCIAformatter/format specs/LCIAcompilation.md

 ## LCIA Compilation

-Custom methods consisting of indicators from multiple indicators can be created using FXN.
+Custom methods consisting of indicators from multiple indicators can be created using `lciafmt.generate_lcia_compilation()`.
 This requires an input `.yaml` file with the following specifications.
-See [epd.yaml](lciafmt/data/epd.yaml) for an example.
+See [epd.yaml](../lciafmt/data/epd.yaml) for an example.

 ```
 name: # Name given to new method